-In common building construction, the effective force for unbonded tendons is calculated on the basis of 1,200 MPa (175 ksi) times the tendon area.
+In common building construction, the effective force for unbonded tendons is calculated based on 1,200 MPa (175 ksi) times the tendon area.
 The dialog window for the specification of effective force is shown in Fig. 5.3-2.
 Note that the force entered in this dialog window is the product of the effective stress multiplied by the area of each strand.
+The user also has the option to input the total force in the tendon and the program will calculate and assign to the tendon the equivalent number of strands to accommodate this force.